Noisy Interactive Quantum Communication: Abstract

 \section{Abstract}

-We study the problem of simulating protocols in a quantum communication setting over noisy channels.
-This problem falls at the intersection of quantum information theory and quantum communication complexity, and is of particular importance for real-world applications of interactive quantum protocols, which can be proved to have exponentially lower communication costs than their classical counterparts for some problems.
-To the best of our knowledge, these are the first results regarding the quantum version of this problem, first studied by Schulman in a classical setting (FOCS '92, STOC '93).
-We simulate a length $N$ quantum communication protocol by a length $O(N)$ protocol with arbitrarily small error.
-Our simulation strategy has a far higher communication rate than the naive one that encodes each particular round of communication to achieve comparable success.
-In particular, such a strategy would have a communication rate going to $0$ in the worst interaction case as the length of the protocols increases, in contrast to our strategy, which has a communication rate proportional to the capacity of the channel used.
-Under adversarial noise, our strategy can withstand, for arbitrarily small $\epsilon > 0$, error rates of $\frac{1}{2} -\epsilon$ when parties preshare perfect entanglement, and this even if they are only allowed noisy classical communication.
+We~study the problem of simulating protocols in a quantum communication setting over noisy channels.
+This problem falls at the intersection of quantum information theory and quantum communication complexity, and it will be of importance for eventual real-world applications of interactive quantum protocols, which can be proved to have exponentially lower communication costs than their classical counterparts for some problems.
+These are the first results concerning the quantum version of this problem, originally studied by Schulman in a classical setting (FOCS '92, STOC '93).
+We simulate a length \boldmath{$N$} quantum communication protocol by a length \boldmath{$O(N)$} protocol with arbitrarily small error.
+Under adversarial noise, our strategy can withstand, for arbitrarily small \boldmath{$\epsilon > 0$}, error rates as high as \boldmath{$1/2 -\epsilon$} when parties pre-share perfect entanglement, but the classical channel is noisy.
 We show that this is optimal.
-This is in contrast to the case of the naive strategy, which would not work for any constant fraction of errors in this model.
-When the parties do not preshare entanglement, we show how to tolerate adversarial error rates close to the maximum tolerable for one-way quantum data transmission.
-In a random noise setting with a quantum channel of capacity $Q>0$, the communication rate is proportional to $Q$.
-We also give simulation protocols with linear communication and entanglement consumption when parties pre-share noisy entanglement and communicate over noisy classical channels.
-Our results are stated for a general quantum communication protocol in which Alice and Bob collaborate, and are easily seen to hold in a quantum communication complexity setting for Yao's and Cleve-Buhrman's models or in other relevant distributed quantum computation models.
+We provide extension of these results in several other models of communication, including when also the entanglement is noisy, and when there is no pre-shared entanglement but communication is quantum and noisy.
+We also study the case of random noise, for which we provide simulation protocols with positive communication rates and no pre-shared entanglement over some quantum channels with quantum capacity \boldmath{$C_Q=0$}, proving that \boldmath{$C_Q$} is in general not the right characterization of a channel's capacity for interactive quantum communication.
+Our results are stated for a general quantum communication protocol in which Alice and Bob collaborate, and these results hold in particular in the quantum communication complexity settings of the Yao and Cleve--Buhrman models.